 Just like humans, guinea pigs also love oranges.
 However, what sets them apart is that while humans throw away the orange peels, guinea pigs love nibbling on them.

-But as much as cavies love orange peels, it’s not a great idea to allow them to nibble on a whole peel.
+But as much as cavies love orange peels, it’s not a great idea to allow them to nibble on an entire peel.
 This article will address the risks of letting it happen as well as the benefits.

 Benefits of Orange Peels for Guinea Pigs